Our Governance - GOAL Global Skip to content

 Where donations and funding go

-We reached more than six million people through our emergency response, nutrition, health, and livelihood focus areas.
+We reached over ten million people through our emergency response, nutrition, health, and livelihood focus areas.
 We remain committed to delivering community-focused, sustainable and transformative change where it is needed most.

 Our commitment to you